 - 1 bay leaf

-- In a bowl, mix together the stew meat with flour, salt and pepper (if using.)
+- In a bowl, mix together the stew meat with flour, salt and pepper.

-- Once your oil is super hot, add in half of the beef and brown it on both sides.
+- Once the oil is super hot, add in half of the beef and brown it on both sides.

-- Once all the meat is browned, place it in the bottom of your crock pot.
+- Once all the meat is browned, place it in the bottom of a 6-quart crock pot.

-- Then stir in Little Potatoes, celery, onion and carrots.
+- Then stir in diced potatoes, celery, onion and carrots.

 - Cook on low for 8 hours.